 Sia has been coaching consistently in the high school and club realms for almost a decade.
 He has enjoyed a successful stint at Bishop Alemany before stepping onto the sidelines for Hart High School in 2010, where he remains to this day.
 Sia has coached multiple age divisions of both Black and Adidas teams for LAVA North, guiding his teams to high achievements and great successes, and we welcome Sia back to its sidelines once again for the coming season.

-Leah Konigsberg returns once more to the LAVA North coaching staff.
-Leah's full bio is forthcoming.
+Georgia Sherman returns once more to the LAVA North coaching staff.
+Full bio is forthcoming.

 Gene LeDuff returns once more to the LAVA North coaching staff.
 Gene's full bio is forthcoming.